Start with a Goal and a Plan

 Once you’ve determined a customer need, create content that meets that need and put it on your calendar.
 Ensure to add any interim steps and tasks so that you deliver the content when your customers need it most.

 Retail stores have this down to a science.
 Each year you will notice that as soon as Christmas shopping is done, Valentine’s Day promotions and displays begin to pop-up.
 Once Valentine’s Day is done, Easter ads start, then Victoria Day, Canada Day, Thanksgiving and so on.

-Each of these special events are opportunities to connect with your customers and the beauty is, most of the work to get customer’s to focus on the season is being done by mainstream media and the large retailers.
+Each of these special events is an opportunity to connect with your customers and the beauty is, most of the work to get customers to focus on the season is being done by mainstream media and the large retailers.
 You simply have to connect the event with your brand and you become relevant; a key component to online marketing success.